Hariharan0946/Asynchronous-Text-Analysis-Search-Backend/README.md

 🏁 Final Notes

-This project demonstrates:

-strong backend fundamentals,

-thoughtful system design,

-production-aware decisions,

-and clear technical communication.

-The system runs end-to-end with a single command, and I am fully prepared to explain every architectural and code-level decision during the technical interview.
+The system runs end-to-end with a single command and is fully explainable at both code and design levels.